Skip to content

 out: gen/swift

-Plugins are invoked in the order they are specified in your buf.gen.yaml with results from each invocation combined before writing the result.
-For more information, see the buf.gen.yaml reference.
+Plugins are invoked in the order they are specified in buf.gen.yaml, with results from each invocation combined before writing the result.
+It's possible to reference both local and remote plugins within a single buf.gen.yaml file.

 3. Run generate